FullByte/FullByte.github.io/docs/tech/hack/challenges/tryhackme.com.md

 Notes from challenges I did @ <https://tryhackme.com>.

+Connect to tryhackme via openvpn e.g.: ```sudo openvpn 0xfab1.ovpn```

+Please note:

-Flags are not fully written to avoid copy & paste ;)
+- Flags are not fully written to avoid copy & paste ;)

-Connect to current challenge: ```sudo openvpn 0xfab1.ovpn```
+- I used an SSH-Tunnel in case you are wondering why I have "localhost" instead of an IP mentioned.

 ## [Advent of Cyber 2](https://tryhackme.com/room/adventofcyber2)

 ### [Day 16] Scripting Help!
 Where is Santa?

-Address is localhost because I port-forwarded the tryhackme machine over kali to my host.
+Python One-Liner to query the API :)

 ```python
 import requests